-The bioactivity of antibodies against recombinant proteins to promote phagocytosis of bacteria was evaluated by incubating E. faecalis with pooled and anti-r-GelE, anti-r-PpiC, and diluted VS87_01105 antibodies (pre-challenge serum) and mouse macrophages in the presence of rabbit complement.
-The anti-r-PpiC and anti-r-GelE sera induced a higher significant increase in the opsonophagocytic responses (77% and 64%, respectively) at a dilution of 1:10 than the VS87_01105 (23%) sera groups against the E. faecalis ATCC 29212, two weeks after the last dose (p < 0.05).
+The bioactivity of antibodies against recombinant proteins to promote phagocytosis of bacteria was evaluated by incubating E. faecalis with pooled and diluted anti-r-PpiC, anti-r-GelE, and VS87_01105 antibodies (pre-challenge serum) and mouse macrophages in the presence of rabbit complement.
+The anti-r-PpiC and anti-r-GelE sera induced a higher significant increase opsonophagocytic responses (77% and respectively) at a dilution of 1:10 than VS87_01105 (23%) sera groups against the E. faecalis ATCC 29212, two weeks after the last dose (p < 0.05).
 A statistically significant difference (p < 0.01) was observed in respiratory burst among the anti-r-PpiC and anti-r-GelE sera and NRS (<1%), as shown in Figure 8.
 There was no significant difference between anti- VS87_01105 and NRS (p > 0.05).